Zha0q1/P2P_Demo/README.md

 ```

 ## Run the Demo
-Once you are in the docker container, pull this very GitHub repo.
+Once you are in a docker container, pull this very GitHub repo.
 Run `bash pre.sh` to install dev libraries such as CuDNN.

 To build and run the demo, do: